Why Most Conscious Wellness Brands Feel the Same in 2026

 A PHILOSOPHY, ART PERIOD, OR HISTORICAL ERA.

 The Brand Lens here is an intellectual worldview and aesthetic the brand inhabits.
-Romanticism.
-Wabi-sabi.
-Art nouveau.
-Edwardian apothecary.
+For example Romanticism, Wabi-sabi, Art nouveau, or Edwardian apothecary.
 Each carries its own way of seeing the world.
 Its own art, writing, philosophies, and atmosphere.
 By making it a Brand Lens, the customer is invited into a moment in time, and all the richness that came with it.

 A THEME OR PASSION

 A subject the brand is genuinely curious about and invested in.
-Poetry.
-Folklore and mythology.
-Mid-century cinema.
+For example poetry, folklore and mythology, or mid-century cinema.
 These might feel random, like they’re not linked to wellness, but when done in the right way, they can be.
 They give the brand flair.
 Something for customers to connect with and explore.

 A SMALL NOTE

-One note on what isn't strong enough as a lens on its own: craft or process.
-Cold-pressed, fermented, small-batch, hand-blended.
+One note on what isn't strong enough as a lens on its own: craft or process, such as cold-pressed, fermented, small-batch, or hand-blended.
 These are real value proposition points worth communicating, and they belong somewhere in the brand.
 They just don't give the brand enough to keep creating from over time.

 Finding your Brand Lens

 The Brand Lens is not necessarily about inventing something completely new, but building the brand around something that already exists.
 Very often, the lens is closer than the founder realises.
-It lives in a real interest they already have, a wisdom they possess, a passion they carry.
+It lives in a real interest, wisdom, or passion they already have.

 The work is to recognise what the Brand Lens is, and commit to bringing it through multiple expression points of the brand, so that it becomes what the brand is known for.